NishthaCh/Emoji-Creation-with-Deep-Learning/README.md

 2.)
 Created a folder named emojis and saved the emojis corresponding to each of the seven emotions in the dataset.

 3.)
-Written a code to analyze the live video feeds in real-time to capture the face and find out the expression.
+Written a code to analyze a live video in real-time to capture the face and find out the expression.
 And then, classified the expression and mapped it to the corresponding emoji or avatar.
 (File name - gui.py)